Metastatic Tumors to the Spine

 The second reason for pain is when the tumor destroys enough of a vertebra to break the bone.
 If the break is mild, destroying the tumor may relieve the pain and the bone can heal.
 However, if the break is severe and the vertebra collapses, then killing the tumor may not relieve the pain and symptoms may even get worse despite the tumor not being present anymore.
 This often requires surgery to treat the pain.

 The third cause of pain (and, in some cases, weakness or paralysis) is when the cancer grows out of the bone and puts pressure on the spinal cord.
-If the pressure is mild, then killing the tumor may be all that is necessary, but in more severe cases surgical decompression by removing the tumor may be necessary.
+If the pressure is mild, then killing the tumor may be all that is necessary, but in more severe cases, surgical decompression by removing the tumor may be necessary.

 For patients with pain but little or no destruction of the vertebra from spinal metastases, chemotherapy or, in most cases, radiation therapy is all that is required.
 Myeloma, breast, prostate and some types of lung cancer are usually sensitive to radiation, whereas renal cell cancers, melanoma and most sarcomas are not.
 For patients with tumors that are not sensitive to radiation or who have severe destruction of the vertebra with or without compression of the spinal cord, surgery followed by radiation is usually necessary.

 New treatment options are available for patients with radiation-insensitive tumors, those who have failed radiation and those who are not able to undergo surgery.
 Stereotactic radiosurgery at the CyberKnife® Center is very useful in treating cancer of the spine as it targets the cancer precisely while avoiding the spinal cord.
-The treatment involves placing small markers near the spine in a procedure done on an outpatient basis.
+The treatment involves placing small markers near the spine in an outpatient procedure.
 The actual treatment is done in one, two or three sessions taking about 60 minutes each.
 Patients go home the same day, and the treatment causes no pain.
 Excellent results have been shown both in patients who have previously failed radiation and in those with radiation-resistant tumors.
 Stereotactic radiosurgery now provides patients with metastatic tumors to the spine with more effective and less invasive alternatives for treatment.